OfficeDev/office-js-docs-pr/docs/excel/custom-functions-debugging.md

 ---
 title: UI-less custom functions debugging
-description: 'Learn how to debug your Excel custom functions that don't use a task pane.' ms.date: 07/08/2021
+description: Learn how to debug your Excel custom functions that don't use a task pane. ms.date: 07/08/2021
 localization_priority: Normal
 ---